| S K E T C H |

 Sketch, Mayfair, London

 The dream of launching a centre, a “lieu” or destination place, for food, art and music has been realised by Mourad “Momo” Mazouz and his team of chefs and designers over two expansive floors of a converted 18th century building in Conduit Street, Mayfair, London.

 Sketch is a “complex and unique site” conceived by French master chef Pierre Gagnaire and restaurateur Mazouz, and has attracted really great media reaction (and Eni’s attention) for its amazing food, drinks and entertainment styles since it opened in December 2002.
 The food is imaginative, bold, ground–breaking and delicious.
+And I can definitely vouch for that!

-And I can vouch for that, although only eating there once so far – once has been enough to be able to explain to you the degree of how the artistic background of the upcoming of this venue has been translated even into the food that is made, and the kind of service that you would get.
+Eating here just once has been enough to be able to explain to you the degree of how the artistic background of the creators of this venue have been translated even into the food that is made, and the kind of service that you would get.
 Being just off Oxford street it is a great place to catch up with friends before diverging elsewhere – (usual destination afterwards: Tape London) but it is super central and very easy to find.

 There are many different rooms which have different general uses:

 Open for afternoon tea and dinner this room follows the huge success of artist Martin Creed’s restaurant commission at sketch in 2012.
 239 new works line the restaurant’s walls, forming the largest group of original drawings David Shrigley has ever exhibited.

 It has a soothing, monochromatic, strikingly comprehensive interior.
 The classic, almost bourgeois design invites a deliberately playful contrast with the witty, outré art works; all is most certainly not what it seems.
 While matching sketch’s delight in the avant-garde, this harmonious disorder breaks with the Gallery’s usual eclecticism.

 This leads onto the famous | Bathroom |